Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Results

 \subsection{RQ4: Limitations in Uncertainty Estimation for Code Generation}

-{ \textbf{Limitations of detecting subtle errors.}} In RQ3, we hypothesize that the relatively poor performance of uncertainty estimation in detection GPT-3.5's errors is due to the challenges in pinpointing subtle mistakes that existed in the generated code.
-To validate this hypothesis, we conduct additional experiments in this RQ.
-We evaluate all the methods across four LLMs on two datasets under two settings.
+{ \textbf{Limitations of detecting subtle errors.}} In RQ3, we hypothesized that the relatively poor performance of uncertainty estimation in the detection of GPT-3.5's errors is due to the challenges in pinpointing subtle mistakes that existed in the generated code.
+To validate this hypothesis, we conducted additional experiments in this RQ. \responseline{We evaluated all the methods across seven LLMs (with results for three available on our website)} on two datasets under two settings.
 In setting \textit{A}, only syntactically correct code is kept (\eg, $Q \geq 0.5$).
 In setting \textit{B}, only syntactically incorrect and completely correct code is kept (\eg, $Q=1$ or $Q < 0.5$).
-We exclude GPT-3.5 since all its code is syntactically correct.
-We record the best AUC score for each model under both settings. \displayoncondition{We leave the full result on our website.}
+We excluded the GPT family since all their code is syntactically correct.
+We recorded the best AUC score for each model under both settings.
+We leave the full result on our website.

-Comparing the performances between setting \textit{A} and setting \textit{B}, we observe that, with the exception of Santacoder—which experiences a drop from 0.878 in setting A to 0.843 in setting B on HumanEval—all other methods show a notable improvement.
-The average score increase is 0.12, with Codegen achieving the highest jump of 0.183.
-Santacoder's decline might be attributed to its frequent generation of syntactically incorrect code, making the partially correct code an easily detectable outlier.
+\responseline{Comparing the performances between setting \textit{A} and setting \textit{B}, we observe that, with the exception of Santacoder on HumanEval, in which we exclude details in the main content due to page limit, all other LLMs show a notable improvement.
+The average score increase is 0.095.} Santacoder's decline might be attributed to its frequent generation of syntactically incorrect code, making the partially correct code an easily detectable outlier.

 \begin{tcbfinding} {\textbf{Finding~\thetcbcounter: } Current uncertainty methods are more suitable for detecting obvious errors instead of subtle errors.} \end{tcbfinding}